deeleeramone/openbb-store/README.md

 ```

 **Note:** Functionality specific to operating as an OpenBB Platform extension - such as defaults - are not available in this mode.

+### Store Class

+Within the OpenBB Platform, the extension acts as Global with methods to add, retrieve, and save groups of data objects to memory or file in a transportable and compressed format.

+When used as standalone, the `user_data_directory` property (preference) should be set to the desired read/write directory
+upon initialization.
+Alternatively, specify the complete path to the file when using the IO methods' `filename` parameter.

 ### Supported Data Types